JacksonBurns/astartes/paper.md

 First, `astartes`' key function `train_val_test_split` returns splits for training, validation, and testing sets using an `sklearn`-like interface.
 This partitioning is crucial since best practices in data science dictate that, in order to minimize the risk of hyperparameter overfitting, one must only optimize hyperparameters with a validation set and use a held-out test set to accurately measure performance on unseen data [@ramsundar2019deep; @geron2019hands; @lakshmanan2020machine; @huyen2022designing; @wang2020machine].
-Unfortunately, many published papers only mention training and testing sets but do not mention validation sets, implying that they optimize the hyperparameters to the test set, which would be blatant data leakage that leads to overly optimistic results [@li2020predicting; @van2022physics; @ismail2022successes; @liu2023predict].
+Unfortunately, many published papers only mention training and testing sets but do not mention validation sets, implying that they optimize the hyperparameters to the test set, which would be blatant data leakage that leads to overly optimistic results.
 For researchers interested in quickly obtaining preliminary results without using a validation set to optimize hyperparameters, `astartes` also implements an an sklearn-compatible `train_test_split` function.

 Second, it is crucial to evaluate model performance in both interpolation and extrapolation settings so future users are informed of any potential limitations.